Deutsch: Dekonstruktion / Español: Deconstrucción / Português: Deconstrução / Français: Déconstruction / Italiano: Decostruzione

 • Unconventional shapes, where garments are reconfigured or manipulated, creating new silhouettes that challenge the usual forms.

 Deconstruction is closely associated with anti-fashion, which is a movement that opposes the mainstream, commercially-driven trends in fashion.
-Rather than focusing on what is traditionally beautiful or marketable, deconstructed fashion pieces often provoke thought, stimulate conversations about societal norms, and explore deeper meanings of identity and self-expression through clothing.
+Rather than focusing on what is traditionally beautiful or marketable, deconstructed fashion pieces often provoke thought, stimulate conversations about societal norms, and explore deeper meanings of identity and Self-Expression through clothing.

 Application Areas